clu-ling/wanlp-2021/README.md

-# arabic-dialect-detection
+# arabic-nlp

-Arabic dialect detection.
+Models and utilities for Arabic NLP.